Rishabhrj03/test101/README.md

     npm start

-    By default, the frontend will be served on http://localhost:3000.
+    The frontend server will typically run at http://localhost:3000.

 Backend Setup